By: Don Shaughnessy

 That is one of the reasons lotteries work.

-For perspective, if you want to phone a friend in Canada and you know their area code, you are about 3 times more likely to reach them on your first try than win the lottery.
+For perspective, if you want to phone a friend in Canada and you know their area code but not their number, you are about 5 times more likely to reach them on your first try than win the lottery.

 But we still play.

 In games there are rules that permit only certain things to happen.
 You can know “the risk.”

 In life, there are no such rules.
 You cannot know the odds of a new business succeeeding, or of the stock market being up 3% this month.
 These situations are uncertain.
 You cannot assign a probability.
 You can say, in the past such and such happened 10% of the time.
 That is not a probability because the conditions in the past are not those that will appear in the future.

 People usually equate uncertainty with risk, and the financial press and the gurus make it seem like the same thing.
 It is not and we make weaker decisions when we treat the two ideas as equal.

 People think of risk as risk of loss.
 One dimensional.

 Under uncertainty, two conditions must be present.
 A) the adverse event must occur, and B) you must need the money back that day.
 If you don’t need the money back, you can wait for the adverse condition to pass and you may have no loss at all.

 Unfortunately, the loss on that day will feel real even though you only make it real by selling your position.